Prague Culture Venues

 A1.
 State Opera, Estates and Laterna Magika all come under the auspices of the Narodni Divadlo (National Theatre) state company.

 Q2.
-Can I get tickets posted to me before I come?
+Can I get tickets posted to me before I come to Prague?

 A2.
 Some ticket providers do offer postage within CZ but not outside.
 Companies like Via Musica allow you to print your own ticket at home or collect from their office when you get here.